maxzheng/great-life-guide/README.md

 4. **Sleep well** to rejuvenate your energy and more.
 When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
-To sleep well, exercise to exhaust your body during the day, meditate before bed to calm your mind, comfort yourself in a nice bed, and consistently do it at the same time to create a rhythm -- that's Emc² from the first letters.
+To sleep well, exercise to exhaust your body during the day, meditate before/after bed to calm your mind and emotion, comfort yourself in a nice bed, and consistently do it at the same time to create a rhythm -- that's Emc² from the first letters.
 Don't get out of bed until you finish sleeping!

 Happiness